starkpay/apidoc/source/index.html.md

 # Payment API

-This API allows developer's to Create Payment and retrieve Transaction Details.
+This API allows developer's to Create Payments and retrieve Transaction Details.

 ## Create Payment